 Next, activate a feature called Publicize …

-(Jetpack – Publicize feature)
+(Jetpack plugin – Publicize feature)

-(Share your content on several social networks.)
+(Share your posts on several social media sites.)

-After all of the plugin and account settings have been configured, your content is ready for distribution.
+After configuring all of the plugin and account settings, your content is ready for distribution.

-The Publicize feature adds a new section to your Publish box …
+Publicize adds a new section to your Publish box …

-(Publicize details displays in your Publish area.)
+(Publicize options appear in the Publish area.)

-Now, whenever you publish a new post, it will automatically get shared on all of the accounts you have set up …
+Now, whenever you publish new content, it will automatically be shared online to every account you have set up …

 CommentLuv